jonlpersson/ed-latimore/site/_drafts/important-quotes-and-big-ideas-from-george-orwell-s-1984.md

 I've collected the most impactful quotes and organized them according to their theme.
 I've given my interpretation and additions where I think I could add something, but I leave some of them without commentary for the reader to reach their own conclusions, I believe that George Orwell would have appreciated this approach.&nbsp;

 ## Quotes About Control of Information

+"The party told you to reject the evidence of your eyes and ears.
+It was their final, most essential command."
+"And if all others accepted the lie which the Party imposed--if all records told the same tale--then the lie passed into history and became truth."

+---

+“Who controls the past controls the future.
+Who controls the present controls the past.”

+---

+"In Newspeak there is no word for 'Science.'"

+---

+“Don’t you see that the whole aim of Newspeak is to narrow the range of thought?
+In the end we shall make thoughtcrime literally impossible, because there will be no words in which to express it.”&nbsp;